mapachekurt/antigravity-template/README.md

 > 1. Initialize a React app using Vite.
 > 2. Install `@sentry/react`.
 > 3. Read `GEMINI.md` and configure the Sentry SDK immediately.

+### Option B: Existing Project (Any Language)
+1. Open your existing project in an Antigravity Window.
+2. Paste this command into the Agent Chat:

+> **Agent, apply the Antigravity Template to this project.**
+> 1. Copy `GEMINI.md`, `agents.md`, and `mcp_config.json` to the root directory.
+> 2. Ensure `.gitignore` is updated to respect the new environment files (but do NOT overwrite existing ignore rules).
+> 3. Create a `.env` file from `.env.example` if one does not exist.

 ## 📂 What's Inside?